-Stressing the device above the rating listed in the Table 16: Absolute maximum ratings may cause permanent damage to the device.
+Stressing the device above the rating listed in Table 15: Absolute maximum ratings may cause permanent damage to the device.
 These are stress ratings only and operation of the device at these or any other conditions above those indicated in the operating sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.
+Refer also to the Numonyx SURE Program and other relevant quality documents.

-Table 16.
+Table 15.
 Absolute maximum ratings

-Symbol Parameter Min Max Unit T {STG} Storage Temperature -65 150 °C T {LEAD} Lead temperature during soldering See (1) V {IO} Input and output voltage (with respect to ground) -0.6 V {CC} + 0.6 V V {CC} Supply voltage -0.6 4.0 V V {ESD} Electrostatic discharge voltage (human body model) (2) -2000 2000 V
+Symbol Parameter Max.
+Unit T {STG} Storage temperature -65 150 °C T {LEAD} Lead temperature during soldering See note (1) °C V {IO} Input and output voltage (with respect to ground) -0.6 V {CC} + 0.6 V V {CC} Supply voltage -0.6 4.0 V V {ESD} Electrostatic discharge voltage (Human Body model) (2) -2000 2000 ٧

-Compliant with JEDEC Std J-STD-020C (for small body, SnPb or Pb assembly), the ECOPACK® 7191395 specification, and the European directive on Restrictions on Hazardous Substances (RoHS) 2002/95/EU.
+Compliant with JEDEC Std J-STD-020C (for small body, Sn-Pb or Pb assembly), the Numonyx ECOPACK® 7191395 specification, and the European directive on Restrictions on Hazardous Substances (RoHS) 2002/95/EU.